 He would then move on to co-star in Tales to Astonish, his first appearance in issue #59 (June 1964) has him fighting Giant Man and future issues half the comic are solo Hulk stories drawn (and likely plotted by) Steve Ditko.
 It is in issue #60 that it becomes established that Bruce Banner turns into the Hulk when he gets angry and becomes Banner again when the Hulk is no longer angry.
 When Marvel got a better distribution deal they named Tales to Astonish to The Incredible Hulk with issue #102 (January 1968).

 The 2nd version of the story comes from Joe Simon, Jack Kirby's long time partner.
-He says Jack Kirby pitched the idea of a Spider-Man to Stan Lee, who agreed to it.
+He says Jack Kirby pitched the idea of a Spiderman character to Stan Lee, who agreed to it.
 Jack did his 5 pages and handed them in.
-While Steve Ditko was handing in some artwork at Marvel he saw Jack's Spider-Man.
+His version was a boy who lives with his aunt and uncle, gets a magic ring and when he rubs it turns into Spiderman.
+The character also has a web gun.
+While Steve Ditko was handing in some artwork at Marvel he saw Jack's Spiderman.
 He noticed it was very similar to the Fly, a title Simon and Kirby worked on for Archie Comics some years earlier.
-He pointed out the similarities to Stan Lee, who agreed.
-Stan then asked Steve Ditko to come up with an alternative version of Spider-Man.
+He pointed out the similarities to Stan.
+Soon after Stan asked Steve Ditko to come up with an alternative version of Spider-Man.
+This was likely due to not wanting to be sued as both Joe Simon and the owners of Archie Comics were not on friendly terms with Marvel due to past grievances.
 Which version is correct (if either of them) we may never know.
 Stan Lee kept repeating his version of the creation, but admits he has a very bad memory.
-Jack Kirby, who did claim to have created Spider-Man passed away.
+Jack Kirby did claim to have pitched/co-created Spider-Man.
 Steve Ditko version of events more closely aligns with the Joe Simon version, but his main bone of contention was that Stan Lee had taken/was given sole credit for creating Spider-Man.
-Ditko ferociously argued in his books that his creation of Spider-Man's costume, web shooters and other aspects makes him a co-creator.
+Ditko ferociously argued that his creation of Spider-Man's costume, web shooters and other aspects makes him the co-creator.

 Thor was created by Stan Lee and Jack Kirby.
 He was loosely inspired from Norse mythology from Thursday is named from.
 Much of Thor's supporting cast, his father Odin, his step brother Loki, his love interest Sif and others were also inspired by the same source.
 Kirby was very fascinated by mythology and repeatedly created new mythological characters, families, cities and entire worlds.
 With the success of Thor came Hercules (first appearance Journey Into Mystery Annual #1 (June 1965) and eventually a pantheon of Greek/Roman inspired characters.
 Hercules would frequently appear in Thor and on various superhero teams.
 He would also on occasion get his own series or mini series.